 Make a shopping list.

-If you plan your batch cooking and weekly meals in advance and then scan your kitchen for anything else you need for the week, you will have a solid list and everything you buy will have a purpose, instead of buying random ingredients and never doing anything with them except tossing them out when they go bad.
+If you plan your batch cooking and weekly meals in advance and then scan your kitchen for anything else you need for the week, you’ll have a solid list and everything you buy will have a purpose, instead of buying random ingredients and never doing anything with them except tossing them out when they go bad.

 Make grocery shopping part of your weekly routine and enjoy the process.

 Grocery shopping is the crucial first step in eating a plant rich diet.
-It is as important as drinking your green smoothies, so think of it as self-care and embrace it.
+It’s as important as drinking your green smoothies, so think of it as self-care and embrace it.
 Be sure to give yourself plenty of time at the store and don’t bring your kids if you can help it.

-Going grocery shopping every week is non-negotiable, being stressed and annoyed by it is totally optional.
+Going grocery shopping every week is non-negotiable.
+Being stressed and annoyed by it is totally optional.

 Wash and hang your plastic produce and bulk bags out to dry and reuse them again and again.
 This takes a little extra time and effort, but it’s worth it.